1j01/precorder/README.md

 and set environment variables using the information you somehow obtained, e.g. `export PRECORDER_AUDIODEV="hw:0,0" ; export AUDIODRIVER="alsa"`
 * Run `npm start`
-* Run `precord 1min` to save an audio file somewhere
+* Run `precord 1min` to save an audio file in `data/output/`

 ## TODO

-* Get it working
+* Get it working!
-* Set up `npm start` as a deamon process and allow running at startup; maybe use `npm stop` to stop it
+* Set up `npm start` as a daemon process and allow running at startup; maybe use `npm stop` to stop it
 * Make the CLI actually respect the time given
+* Make the CLI accept an output file path
+* Handle stdout specially: maybe add an alias (`-`); don't output other stuff along with the audio file data
 * Polish up and publish to npm

 [Node.js]: https://nodejs.org/